Your site has natural clusters; your linking should too

 Generic linking ignores structure

 Your site architecture has purpose: blog content informs, product pages convert, location pages serve local customers.
-Linking that ignores these boundaries creates a confusing experience for users and search engines alike.
+Linking that ignores these boundaries can create a confusing experience for users and may mislead search engines.

 Manual rules don't scale